 Because the grief I experience over my circumstances can best be described like the rain.
 On some days, it’s like a light midst or sometimes sprinkle.
 While others days, the grief comes pouring down on me like a quick, unexpected afternoon rain storm.
 And when this happens, my emotions take over and I get swept away.

 I didn’t expect the grief to come and sweep me away that day.
 Like I said, infertility was something I thought I had come to peace with.
-You know, a midst.
+You know, a mist.
 Or at best, a light sprinkle.
 But the shame, the embarrassment, the insecurity, and the awareness that I am different, all surfaced; much like that unexpected afternoon storm.
 None of you noticed though, right?
 Or at least I hope you didn’t.
 Because after four years of this war against infertility, I have learned to come prepared for these storms that rage within myself.
 I have learned to carry around an umbrella as I find refuge in the hope that this isn’t the end of my story.
 The curtain hasn’t closed.
 And God has a purpose and a plan for my long path to parenthood.
 I have learned to lean on Him during these moments, rather than pull back or run to the woods.
 I’ve learned to whisper His name, instead words of envy.
 And most of all, I have learned that when the rain comes, to just dance in it.

 So to my family members who continue to grow effortlessly and I continue to struggle, I want you to know that while there will always be conversations that might cause a “sting,” I still want to hear you talk about them.
 I still want to watch you rub your belly, discuss your nursery plans, or talk about the struggles of parenting.
 This is your life right now.
 This is the beautiful season you are in, and I wouldn’t want myself or anyone else to miss out on a single second of it.
 So please, don’t worry about me.
 I’m okay.
 No really, I am.
 I’ve got my umbrella and hopefully, some awesome dancing moves.